zannloo/tp/docs/UserGuide.md

 <box type="warning">

-Kindly note that the addition of students are exclusively to group directories.
+Kindly note that the addition of students is exclusively to group directories.
 This means direct addition of students to the root directory is not allowed.
 </box>